(A) The primary goals of all supportive services are:

 (4) Safely return a child to his or her parent, guardian, or custodian.

-(I) The PCSA shall make available such mandated services listed in paragraph (G) of this rule by providing or arranging the service, no later than fourteen days from the earliest date of either of the following:
+(I) The PCSA shall make available such mandated services listed in paragraph (G) of this rule by providing or arranging the services, no later than fourteen days from the earliest date of either of the following:

 (1) The case plan has been signed and agreed upon by the parent, guardian, or custodian.